25 Productivity Hacks

 12. Be prepared

 At the end of the day layout your clothes for the next day.
-Allow yourself to wind down by limiting screen used to within an hour of bedtime and try to get 8 hours sleep every night so that you wake up refreshed the next morning.
+Allow yourself to wind down by limiting screen used to within an hour of bedtime and try to get 8 hours of sleep every night so that you wake up refreshed the next morning.

 13. Use the Pomodoro technique